thygesteffensen/PAMU_CDS/ReadMe.md

 This is a full featured mock for the [Common Date Service (current environment)](https://docs.microsoft.com/en-us/connectors/commondataserviceforapps/) connector for Power Automate.

-This is both a full featured mock and an example of how to use [Power Automate Mockup](https://github.com/thygesteffensen/PowerAutomateMockup),

-This mock i build using [Power Automate Mockup](https://github.com/thygesteffensen/PowerAutomateMockup) as the flow engine and [XrmMockup](https://github.com/delegateas/XrmMockup) to mock the underlying Dynamics 365.
+The mock is build using [Power Automate Mockup](https://github.com/thygesteffensen/PowerAutomateMockup) as the flow engine and [XrmMockup](https://github.com/delegateas/XrmMockup) to mock the underlying Dynamics 365.

 ## How to use

-### Introduction
-This is a fully featured mock for the CDS ce connector and it works OOB if you're already using [XrmMockup](https://github.com/delegateas/XrmMockup) to test your Dynamics 365 plugins.
-If not, you can still use this, but you will also need to set up [XrmMockup](https://github.com/delegateas/XrmMockup).

 ### Getting Started